react-navigation/react-navigation.github.io/docs/upgrading-from-4.x.md

 It was confusing to decide which events to use and what each event meant.
 Some navigators also didn't emit events for transition animations which made the events inconsistent.

 We have simplified the events in React Navigation 5.x, so now we have only `focus` and `blur` events which are equivalent to `willFocus` and `willBlur` events.
 To run tasks after an animation finishes, we can use the [`InteractionManager`](https://facebook.github.io/react-native/docs/interactionmanager) API provided by React Native.
 See the docs for [Navigation lifecycle](navigation-lifecycle.md) for more details.

+## Deep-linking

+In React Navigation 4.x, you could specify a `path` property in your screen configuration which was used for handling incoming links.
+This was possible because we could statically get the configuration for all of the defined `path`s.

+Due to dynamic configuration in 5.x, links need to be handled before we can know what to render for our navigators.
+So it's necessary to specify the deep link configuration separately.
+See the [deep linking](deep-linking.md) docs for more information.

 ## Switch Navigator